 The Council Tax liability for a property is determined solely with reference to Council Tax legislation and is, primarily, based on the type of tenancy agreement.
 Any terms which try to alter who is liable for Council Tax payment are not generally enforceable under Council Tax legislation (although they may be via a Civil Court case between you and the landlord).

-Can a landlord be responsible for a tenant’s Council Tax liability ?
+Can a landlord be held responsible for a tenant’s Council Tax liability ?

-No. As the Council Tax liability on a property is determined solely by Council Tax legislation and based on the type of tenancy agreement then a landlord cannot be held responsible for any Council Tax charge which should be in a tenant’s name, the landlord is only responsible where Council Tax legislation provides for it.
+Not directly.
+As the Council Tax liability on a property is determined solely by Council Tax legislation and based on the type of tenancy agreement then a landlord cannot be held responsible for any Council Tax charge which should be in a tenant’s name, the landlord is only responsible where Council Tax legislation provides for it.
 If an incorrect liability is found at a later date the Local Authority can amend their records retrospectively and issue backdated demand notices.

 Can an agreement with the landlord determine Council Tax liability ?